jasperla/gitbot/README.md

 Copyright (C) 2011 Jasper Lievisse Adriaanse <jasper@humppa.nl>

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the Eclipse Public License, the same as Clojure (see the file COPYING).